sysrep/time-viz/Design_My_Timeline.md

 I have all the data I need.
-It's time to design visual elements which represent the results of data analyisis.
+It's time to design visual elements which represent the results of data analysis.

 I will inject the application states, the two array contains the data, `this.state.sentimentOfEvents` and `this.state.emotionOfEvents`, into my `<Event />` component.
-Note that I am using the second parameter of `.map()` to make sure I assign the corret value of sentiment and emotion.
+Note that I am using the second parameter of `.map()` to make sure I assign the correct value of sentiment and emotion.

 ```
 {eventsInTimeRange.map((event, index) =>  {